chi-rb/chi-cloud/README.md

 sh <(curl -s https://raw.githubusercontent.com/chi-rb/chi-cloud/master/bin/cloud) install
 ```

-## How to deploy locally?
+ALL COMMANDS ARE DESIGNED TO BE EXECUTED FROM THE ROOT FOLDER OF THE RAILS APP.

-** All commands are designed to be executed from the root folder of the project.
+## How to deploy Locally?

 ### 1. Deploy Containers